Chip-firing and critical groups of signed graphs

 \begin{thm}\cite[Theorem 8A.4]{Zaslavsky} Suppose $G_{\phi}$ is a connected signed graph.
 Then the determinant of its (non-reduced) Laplacian $\tilde L$ is given by where $b_{\ell}$ is the number of independent sets of edges that have $\ell$ cycles. \end{thm}

-Here a set of edges is \emph{independent} if it forms an independent set in the underlying matroid defined by the signed incidence matrix of $G_\phi$, see \cite{Zaslavsky} for details.
-This theorem has been further generalized by Chaiken \cite{MR666857}, where one considers the determinant of the matrix obtained by removing a certain set of rows and columns from $\tilde L$.
+Here a set of edges is \emph{independent} if it forms an independent set in the underlying matroid defined by the signed incidence matrix of $G_\phi$, we refer to \cite{Zaslavsky} for details.
+This result has been further generalized by Chaiken \cite{MR666857}, where one considers the determinant of the matrix obtained by removing a certain set of rows and columns from $\tilde L$.
 We note that $L$ is the special case of removing the row and column corresponding to the sink $q$.
 In our work, we will often consider signed graphs where every edge not incident to the sink is negative (and where edges incident to the sink have arbitrary sign function).
 We say that $G_\phi$ is \emph{negative}, and write $G_\phi = -G$, if all edges not incident to the sink have a negative sign.
 Note that in this case all entries of the reduced Laplacian $L=L_{G_\phi}$ are positive.
-This matrix is often referred to as a \emph{signless Laplacian} of $G$ in the literature \cite{FundBapat} in the literature.
+This matrix is often referred to as the \emph{signless Laplacian} of $G$ in the literature \cite{FundBapat} .

-In the case of negative signed graphs with a sink, Theorem \ref{thm:Zaslavsky} can be rephrased in simpler terms (see Remarks after \cite[Theorem 8A.4]{Zaslavsky} or \cite[Theorem 7.8]{FundBapat}).
+In the case of negative signed graphs with a sink, Theorem \ref{thm:Zaslavsky} can be rephrased in simpler terms (see remarks after \cite[Theorem 8A.4]{Zaslavsky}).
 In what follows a \emph{$TU$-subgraph} is a subgraph of $G$ whose components are trees or unicylic subgraphs containing a single odd cycle.
 We then have the following result from \cite{FundBapat}.

-\begin{thm} Suppose $G_\phi$ is a negative signed graph with sink $q$, and let $L = L_{G_\phi}$ denote its reduced Laplacian.
+\begin{thm}\cite[Theorem 7.8]{FundBapat}) Suppose $G_\phi$ is a negative signed graph with sink $q$, and let $L = L_{G_\phi}$ denote its reduced Laplacian.
 Then the determinant of $L$ is given by

 where the sum runs over all spanning $TU$-subgraphs $H$ of $G$ with $c(H)$ unicyclic components, and one tree component that contains the sink $q$. \end{thm}